the-turing-way/the-turing-way/communications/GSOD-applications/2020-Paul-Owoicho/check-in.md

 - This week, I will be creating issues for chapters that do pass the consistency checklist
 - Next week, I will begin working on developing templates for new chapters/case studies etc

 #### Where do you need help from Malvika and Kirstie?

+- reviews and feedback

+### Date: 23 November 2020

+This check-in documents my activities since Oct.
+26th.

+#### Who did you help this week?

+My work has been focused on making the Turing Way accessible to new contributors..

+- Supported some new contributors during the book dash week in generating ideas and creating their first PRs
+- Revised the consistency chapter to help guide contributors in making The Turing Way consistent
+- Created many good first issues for new contributors to get started contributing to the project

+#### Who helped you this week?

+- Malvika for reviewing my PRs, plus providing overall direction for my work
+- Neha for reviewing my PRs and providing lots of helpful feedback
+- Kirstie for providing overall direction

+#### What did you achieve?

+- Participated in the book dash!
+- Made lot of good first issues, more are coming
+- Merged the consistency chapter
+- created templates for: new chapters, case studies, issues
+- Raised an issue on the Jupyter Book repo for the ability to generate PDFs.
+There's a temporary workaround for now but it means PDFs wont be up to date

+#### What did you struggle with?

+- I would like to improve the consistency chapter with how-to videos - audio capture on my laptop is not great.
+  - Maybe it can be how-to tutorials instead

+#### What would you like to work on next week?

+- Think and implement a way to create explainer videos for items in the consistency checklist (perhaps without voice)
+- Make good first issues for the rest of the book

+#### Where do you need help from Malvika and Kirstie?